bckwon/bckwon.github.io-hugo/content/publication/guicomp.md

 #url = "pdf/tivy_static.pdf"

 [header]
   caption = "An overview of GUIComp.
 GUIComp is a design assistive system that supports users' GUI design process by providing real-time, multi-faceted feedback through three different methods: relevant examples, evaluation metrics, and attention heatmap.
-The tool can be appended to GUI design applications as an add-on tool with some configuration efforts.(A1-3) shows an exemplary GUI design tool called Kakao Oven, and GUIComp (B-D) extracts the current progresses from A2 and computationally generate relevant feedback." image = "guicomp.jpg" video_caption = "This video demonstrates how GUIComp can be helpful for users to find better designs of UI using the guidance provided as multi-faceted feedback."
+The tool can be appended to GUI design applications as an add-on tool with some configuration efforts.
+(A1-3) shows an exemplary GUI design tool called Kakao Oven, and GUIComp (B-D) extracts the current progresses from A2 and computationally generate relevant feedback." image = "guicomp.jpg" video_caption = "This video demonstrates how GUIComp can be helpful for users to find better designs of UI using the guidance provided as multi-faceted feedback.
+GUIComp is a design assistive system that supports users' GUI design process by providing real-time, multi-faceted feedback through three different methods: relevant examples, evaluation metrics, and attention heatmap.
+The tool can be appended to GUI design applications as an add-on tool with some configuration efforts."

 +++